 So, next time you feel stuck and unsure of how to more creatively connect attendees, consider using one of the options from this list.
 Not only are these games fun, but they’re also effective.
 If there’s one piece of advice we want to leave you with, it’s to do your best to strategically bring the right people together.
 Networking is usually one of the top reasons people attend events, but if they leave the conference or event without having met people that were worthwhile, they probably won’t come back next year.

-Whether you decide to go with matching technology, scavenger hunts, or games like bingo and switch sides if, be sure to collect session feedback after the event ends.
 It’s so important to listen to your attendees and take their experience into consideration.
 Maybe this year you tried human bingo and people liked it but didn’t love it.
 Next year, you can try speed networking.
 Or maybe you did speed networking this year and everyone loved it.
 Now you know to keep offering that session.